INTERACTIVE CLASSROOM ACTIVITIES

 Autism & Arts Integration: Many teachers are keenly aware of an increase in the number of students with autism spectrum disorders in their classrooms.
 In this session, participants explore questions about what autism is, how it affects people, and how some strategies are utilized to help students with autism learn through the arts.
 Spencer will address the impact the arts can have on motor skills, communication, emotional/behavior, socialization, sensory challenges, cognitive processes and executive function when working with students with autism/ADHD and offers practical suggestions for teachers to use.

-Magic in the Classroom: Phenomenon-Based Learning is a pedagogy in which the student’s own curiosity becomes the driver for learning.
+CPR 4 the Classroom: Teachers are looking for new ways to breathe life into the classroom experience for their students.
+CPR does just that!
+Create – Perform – Reflect = the basic of innovative learning.
+Phenomenon-Based Learning is a pedagogy in which the student’s own curiosity becomes the driver for learning.
 The student explores, not from the point of view of trudging through a project or problem, but as a result of seeing some interesting phenomenon and wanting to understand what is going on.
 This works because interest and enthusiasm do not result from the content alone; they come from the students themselves as they discover more about the phenomenon.
 In this workshop, the art of illusion is the discipline, the “phenomenon” to which students are exposed.
 Through the exploration of the methods used to execute a magic trick, students are given the opportunity and encouraged to participate in the productive exchange of ideas associated with the trick.
 Because magic taps into the natural curiosity of people, this project has the potential to capture the shared interests of all participants and actively engage them in producing, creating, experimenting, and designing as materials and methods used in the trick are manipulated and changed.

 STEAM & Phenomenon-based Learning: This workshop is centered on the advancement of next generation learning (NGL) and 21st century skills.
 Well-prepared teachers are essential to the successful implementation of Next Generation Learning that draws upon recent findings in how children learn best – phenomenon-based learning that is creative and collaborative.
 This workshop will focus on (1) defining the concept of “phenomenon-based learning,” (2) exploring the connections between Phenomenon-based Learning, State Education Standards, and/or the Common Core State Standards (CCSS), (3) providing teacher training on designing authentic learning experiences for students using PBL concepts, (4) examining the effects of cooperative learning groups that embrace diversity in learners and, (5) implementing engaging activities that illustrate science, language arts, and math concepts through an arts-integrated approach (STEAM).